Quuxplusone/fixed-containers/README.md

 constexpr ArrowProxy operator->() const noexcept { /* impl */; }
 ```
 The downside is that the return type of `operator->` is not an `l-value` reference.

-`range-v3` fails to compile and refuses to chain forward the arrow operator.
-Furthermore, the built-in range-based for-loops are subtly different:
+This makes the syntax for built-in range-based for-loops subtly different:

 ```
 enum_map_test.cpp:416:26: error: loop variable 'key_and_value' is always a copy because the range of type 'EnumMap<TestEnum1, int>' does not return a reference [-Werror,-Wrange-loop-bind-reference]